 Migrating to the Movies: Cinema and Black Urban Modernity by Jacqueline Najuma Stewart

-This book popped on my radar after seeing several African American directed silent and sound films in Kino Lorber’s Pioneers of African American Cinema collection on the Criterion Channel.
-These films challenged my own preconceived notions of African American and other marginalized groups’ place in early film history and has motivated me to learn more.
+This book popped on my radar after seeing several African American-directed silent and sound films in Kino Lorber’s Pioneers of African American Cinema collection on the Criterion Channel.
+These films challenged my own preconceived notions of African Americans’ and other marginalized groups’ place in early film history and has motivated me to learn more.
 Stewart, responsible for curating the Pioneers of African American Cinema, explores such films in the book while also examining how African Americans interacted with various depictions of themselves onscreen.
 I’ve enjoyed Stewart’s insights as TCM’s Silent Sunday Nights host and am looking forward to reading some of her academic writing.

 Frame by Frame: A Materialist Aesthetics of Animated Cartoons by Hannah Frank